-Tired of doing the same old Derby Days' events and sharing the same things on social media year-to-year?
-Read below for event and marketing ideas from chapters across North America.
+Tired of doing the same old Derby Days events and sharing the same things on social media year after year?
+Read on for ideas from chapters across North America.

 Beta Rho, Montana State University, kicked off their Derby Days with an informational session that reminded chapter brothers and participants why they were fundraising.
 At this event, they thanked everyone for coming, went over their event schedule, spoke on recent cancer research, and asked the audience full of sorority women and others in their campus community to share their own experiences with cancer.
 The combination of touching personal stories and compelling speakers helped every participant understand the power in raising money for cancer research at HCI.

 Feel free to incorporate women into the event to introduce Sigma Chi’s new pledge dedicated toward research and wellness for women’s cancers.
 Reach out to Huntsman Cancer Foundation ([email protected]) to ask for tips, talking points, pictures, slide decks, etc.

 - Plan ahead.
 Invite and confirm speakers as early as possible and secure a date, time, and location for the event.

 - Increase attendance size by handing out pre-ordered merchandise, offering refreshments, having a raffle prize, or take attendance for Derby Days competition points.

 - Have a photo booth where attendees can take photos, write out the name of the person they’re fundraising for, and share it on their social media with their donation links to their fundraising page on website.

 Sigs and Suds (Lambda Tau, Florida Atlantic University)